-The other day I was on the table at the wax bar, wincing in anticipation of the attendant about to pull the wax strip rapidly across my nether regions, taking the hair with it.
-"Deep breath in," she said, as if she herself were gearing up for the agony to come.
-I obeyed but didn't exhale until the stinging pain had somewhat subsided.
-The scene didn't look anything like this.
+When i used to be married and actually cared about such things, I remember laying on the table at the wax bar every six weeks, wincing in anticipation of the attendant about to pull the wax strip rapidly across my nether regions.
+"Deep breath in," she would say, as if she herself were gearing up for the hair removal agony to come.
+I always obeyed, holding my breath until the stinging pain had somewhat subsided.
+The scene certainly didn't look as elegant as this.

-As I lay there thinking about the hundreds of dollars I was paying for the privilege of a head-to-toe tune up, I thought about all the things I personally do for beauty - and the things we all (mostly us women) do in the pursuit of youth and beauty.
-We pay top dollar to be plucked, threaded, waxed, injected (Juvederm), cut, layered, snipped, dyed, permed, relaxed, frozen (CoolSculpting), paralyzed (Botox), bleached, tattooed, glued, filled, scraped, poked and prodded...all in the name of looking better and feeling better about ourselves.
+As I would lay there thinking about the hundreds of dollars I was paying for the privilege of a head-to-toe tune up, I thought about all the things I personally do to try and improve my appearance - and the things we all (mostly us women) do in the pursuit of youth and cultural beauty standards.
+We pay top dollar to be plucked, threaded, waxed, injected (Juvederm), cut, layered, snipped, dyed, permed, relaxed, frozen (CoolSculpting), paralyzed (Botox), bleached, tattooed, glued, filled, peeled, poked and prodded...all in the name of looking better and feeling better about ourselves.
 And for the most part, that just describes what we pay professionals to do for us.
 That's not even touching the shaving, depilating, dyeing, curling, blow-drying, tweezing, etc. we do as part of our home maintenance routine.
-Stretching out that pedi with a corn shaver, anyone else?
+Is anyone else stretching out that pedi with a safety blade?

-When I look at all the things I do to look better that hurt like hell or are extremely expensive, I'm not saying I have regrets.
-I'm not blessed with the kind of natural look that I want, so I am definitely willing to go out and buy it, and pay for it in money and the kind of pain Cinderella's sisters probably felt trying to squish into that tiny shoe.
+When I look at all the things I do to look better that hurt like hell or are extremely expensive, or both, I'm not saying I have regrets.
+I'm not blessed with the kind of natural, roll-out-of-bed-and-go look that I want, so I am willing to go out and pay for it, both in money and the kind of pain Cinderella's sisters probably felt trying to squish into that tiny shoe.
 What I do wonder, though, is this: Does beauty always have to hurt?

-As in, isn't it possible to look and feel better without pain, with only pleasure?
-Sure, the other stuff isn't going away, but can't I feel better inside and out with really simple pleasurable body experiences?
-Okay, gutter minds, I am talking about pampering here.
+As in, isn't it possible to look and feel better without pain, but with pleasure?
+Sure, the other stuff may not entirely be going away, but can't I feel better inside and out with really simple pleasurable body experiences?
+I am talking about pampering here.
 This is the short list, girls, of what we can do when we just can't face another pamphlet on genital lightening or eyelash extensions or cheek implants guaranteed to take 20 years off our faces.

 5 ways to look and feel better without the pain

-Here are my personal favourite ways to achieve that salon-fresh feeling without a bit of pain or depleting the old college fund.
+Here are my personal favourite ways to achieve that salon-fresh feeling without a bit of pain or depleting the kids' college fund.

 Massage.
-Okay, so there is a bit of pain involved in a deep tissue or shiatsu massage - sometimes more than a bit - but it's good pain!
-For a good reason!
-Try someone who knows exactly what they are doing rather than an aesthetician working at a salon, who may be soothing, but may not know how to generate long-lasting healing effects.
+Okay, so there is a bit of pain involved in a deep tissue or shiatsu massage - sometimes more than a bit - but it's good pain for a good reason!
+Try someone who knows exactly what they are doing rather than an aesthetician working at a salon, whose touch may be soothing, but may not generate long-lasting healing effects.
 My personal fave?
 Tomoko Murashita, 181 Harbord St., Toronto.
 The only place in Toronto I have ever fallen asleep in the midst of a deep tissue treatment.

 Ayurveda.
 These ancient Indian rituals are thousands of years old for a reason!
 Combining fragrant oils with everything from health assessments to scalp massage and chakra therapy, an Ayurvedic treatment will leave you feeling more connected and alive than you have in a while.
 Try: Ayurveda Rituals at Bloor & Bathurst.
 I went there on a Groupon and absolutely fell in love.